jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Ken Thompson and Dennis Ritchie*](images/Chapter-02/People/Ken-Thompson/Ken_n_dennis.jpg "Ken and Dennis")

 Without Thompson and Ritchie[^2], there would be no Unix and most likely no Linux today.
-Until recently both were employeed as Distinguished Engineers at Google.
+Until recently both were employed as Distinguished Engineers at Google.
 Dennis Ritchie passed away in 2011 (same year as Steve Jobs).
 Ken Thompson is still working and recently helped produce the [Go programming language](http://golang.org/ "Golang") while at Google.

 To begin this story we need to go back to 1968.
 At the time, the combined might of all the brightest minds of General Electric, MIT, ARPA, and Bell Labs came together to try to build a multi-user operating system called *MULTICS*.
 Now today those aren't names that come to mind when you think of computer companies.
 Yet in 1968/1969 General Electric and the government (ARPA) were the large funders and suppliers of computing (The PC market we know of today doesn't come into existence until 1984!).

 [Bell Labs](https://en.wikipedia.org/wiki/Bell_Labs "Bell Labs") at the time was basically the idea shop of the United States--where the best and brightest went to invent everything we take for granted today.
-Bell Labs was spun off by AT&T and became Lucent Technologies, which became Alcatel-Lucent and now is owwned by Nokia.
+Bell Labs was spun off by AT&T and became Lucent Technologies, which became Alcatel-Lucent and now is owned by Nokia.
 One could argue that Google, Netflix, and Facebook have taken its place where the brightest minds go to invent new things in America.
 No wonder that Dennis Ritchie, Ken Thompson, Brian Kernighan and even James Gosling (creator of the Java programming language) are and were employees at Google.

 Like all projects that try to do too much, MULTICS stalled in gridlock between the different companies and the demands of the government.
 This left one crafty engineer with free time and (for those days) a true rarity - unused computers; PDP-7s to be exact.
 Ken Thompson had an insiders view of the innovative things MULTICS was trying to accomplish and why the inner workings of the MULTICS project went wrong.
 Thompson also had a job to do as a Bell Labs researcher.
 On his own time, he began to use these PDP-7s and program his own multi-user operating system, but with a different twist.
 It was designed by him, and solved daily work and coding problems he had.